fineanmol/plant-tree/README.md

-🪴 Updated on Fri, 14 Mar 2025 06:07:18 GMT
+🌾 Updated on Fri, 14 Mar 2025 09:34:41 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "The best error message is the one that never shows up."